isi95010/DrallionMacOS/docs/README.md

 ### These steps are ***required*** for proper functioning.

 1. If you haven't already, use Ethan's script to flash a MacOS-optimized build of UEFI coreboot after turning off hardware write protection using the [unplug battery method](https://docs.chrultrabook.com/docs/firmware/battery.html).
 This version of the firmware works in other OSes too, but has optimizations for MacOS which are still compatible with Windows and Linux.
 2. Thoroughly read the [OpenCore Guide](https://dortania.github.io/OpenCore-Install-Guide/).
 Use ["Laptop Coffe Lake Plus and Comet Lake"](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/coffee-lake-plus.html) when ready to set up your EFI.
-Be sure to use the Debug vesion of OpenCore initially.
+Be sure to use the Debug version of OpenCore initially.
    * See [here](https://dortania.github.io/OpenCore-Install-Guide/troubleshooting/debug.html) for OpenCore debugging info
    * Enable the SysReport quirk in order to dump your ACPI tables, especially your DSDT to run through SSDTTime to generate ***required SSDT's*** as mentioned in step 9.
 3. Re-visit this guide when you're done setting up your EFI.
 There are a few things we need to tweak to ensure our Chromebook works with macOS.